-In response to the Unresolved Issues, the Board has put strong emphasis on this, and dealt with the Unresolved Issues promptly on 29 March 2012 by establishing the SRC comprised two of the Company's INEDs, namely Mr. Qiu Weifa and Mr. Chan Yuk Tong, for the purpose of, among other things, investigating into the Unresolved Issues.
-Details of the works and findings of the SRC are set out in the section headed "Unresolved Issues identified by EY" in the Chairman's Statement of this report.
+In response to the Unresolved Issues, the Board has put strong emphasis on this, and dealt with the Unresolved Issues promptly on 29 March 2012 by establishing the SRC comprised two of the INEDs, namely Mr. Qiu Weifa and Mr. Chan Yuk Tong, for the purpose of, among other things, investigating into the Unresolved Issues.
+Details of the works and findings of the SRC are set out in the 2011 Annual Report.